-I was a ridiculous child.
-Stubborn, bookish and bossy, I never hesitated to express my opinion.
+I was a ridiculous kid.
+Stubborn, bookish, bossy and opinionated.
 I got into trouble for speaking out in classrooms (“But Mrs. Weaver, I don’t want to do that next”) and for making a face whenever my little brothers ate some food that I thought was disgusting.
 Take fresh green beans from my grandmother’s garden, for example.
 Our green beans came in a can at home and I wanted them in a can at Grandma Virgina’s, thank you.
 My mother would sigh, tell me I’m crazy and crank open a can of Green Giant.

 I came to my senses and stopped eating canned green beans years ago, but I never replaced them with fresh green beans.
 You know that little squeak you hear when you bite into a cooked, fresh green bean?
 My younger self did not agree with food that squeaks, and I’m not sure my adult self does, either.